ITU-BDSA23-GROUP15/Chirp/docs/report.md

 dotnet test test/Chirp.Testing/
 ```

-As our tests are run in a docker container, coupled with the fact that our program relies on a database, every method we have requires a read from the database when testing it.
-Therefore our unit tests are also integration tests, as they test the integration between our code and the database.
+As our tests are run in a docker test containers, coupled with the fact that our program relies on a database, nearly every method we have requires a read from the database when testing it.
+Therefore our unit tests are also integration tests, as they depend on the integration between our code and the database.
+To have proper separation between unit tests and integration tests, we would need to make our unit tests use an in memory database.
+This would lead to a lot of duplicate test cases as they would be virtually copied to the integration tests, where we would use a docker test container for the database.

-We did not manage to create enough tests for full code coverage, with some methods lacking a corresponding test.
-The methods that are tested are _CreateAuthor, CreateCheep_ and _GetCheeps_.
+We have attempted to achieve a near full code coverage with our tests.
+Most of our repository methods are very similar, nearly identical, so a lot of our tests are very similar as well.

 ### UI tests (E2E)